superfly/docs/app-guides/multiple-processes.html.md

 ### Process groups

-This is the recommended way to run multiple processes. **This method runs each process in its own VM**.
-Examples of running multiple processes within a single VM are found below!
+Process groups are the recommended way to run multiple processes. **This method runs each process in its own Machine**.
+Examples of running multiple processes within a single Machine are discussed later.

-Fly.io has the notion of [process groups](https://community.fly.io/t/preview-multi-process-apps-get-your-workers-here/2316).
+Fly.io has the notion of process groups.
 You can define multiple processes in your `fly.toml`, giving each a name.
-Each defined process runs in its own VM within the one app.
+Each defined process runs in its own Machine within the one app.
+Learn more about [app-wide process groups](/docs/apps/processes/).

 You can see that in action in the below (truncated) `fly.toml` file: